oracle/rwloadsim/docs/SQL.md

 Due to the complexity of scan for the "create java" command, it will incorrectly be taken as SQL if you are using either of the "compile", "resolve" or "noforce" options.
-If needed, prepend "--" to force PL/SQL scanning.
+If needed, pre-pend "--" to force PL/SQL scanning.

 ## Navigation
 * [index.md](index.md#rwpload-simulator-users-guide) Table of contents